-The camp is accessed via about an hour’s boat transfer from the local airstrip.
+The camp is accessed via a 45-minute boat transfer from the local airstrip.
 It’s situated on a heart-shaped island within the West Delta’s wildlife-rich Jao Reserve.
 The word Pelo actually means ‘heart’ in the local Tswana language!

-Guest accommodation consists of five tents.
+The cosy guest accommodation consists of five tents in the Meru style.
 These are well spaced out amidst wild date palms, jackalberry, and mahogany trees on the island’s shoreline.
-All are raised above ground level on wooden decking, and a few steps lead up onto the deck.
+All are raised slightly above ground level on wooden decking, and a few steps lead up onto the deck.
 Here, you’ll find a couple of chairs, a small table, and amazing views over the reserve!
 The interiors feature a double bed or twin beds, bedside lighting, an overhead fan, a writing desk and chair, a comfy seating area, and a sturdy storage trunk.
 Additional amenities include a charging station and a tea-and-coffee supply.
 Behind the bed is a washbasin, while a flush toilet and a shower are positioned at the back of the tent.
 The camp provides a good assortment of toiletries, and there’s also a wardrobe offering extra storage space, a safe, and a few essential items.
 Finally, there’s an outdoor shower too, to one side of the main deck.
 Guests can refresh while looking out for the local wildlife!

 Expertly guided game drives- In full, the Jao Reserve covers 60 square kilometres of seasonal floodplains, permanent wetlands, and dry islands.
 When available, drives from camp take place during the morning and the afternoon, offering exciting opportunities for safarists to view a wide range of predators and herbivores!
 Among the highlights here are four of the Big Five – lion, leopard, elephant, and buffalo – and smaller species including cheetah, spotted hyena, wild dog, giraffe, wildebeest, zebra, and all sorts of antelopes.